Jump to content

 Crafting Costs

 Both Crafting and Repairing require materials.
 This is called the Bill of Materials.
 Each Craft skill is associated with two types of materials.
 Normal and Advanced.
-Advanced is usually required for complicated equipment or master worked items.
+Advanced is usually required for complex equipment or master-worked items.
 Advanced is always 3 times as costly as Normal material.

 In order to size up how much material you have on hand you can use Units just like Cargo Space for Space Ships or simply state how much you have in cost.
 (IE: I have $100 bucks left in Chemical materials).
 1 Unit of materiel is roughly 100Lbs and 1x1x1 square feet of volume.
 The prices for 1 Unit of Normal Material is: